 You know calories count when it comes to weight loss, but a growing body of nutrition research is showing that where you get those calories could matter more than the number alone.
-For example, a 2016 study published in the journal Food Science and Nutrition found that the number of calories participants consumed was not able to predict how full the participants felt after snacking.
+For example, The Satiety Index study shows that the number of calories participants consumed was not able to predict how full the participants felt after snacking.
 For example, even though a square of chocolate has more calories than a couple cups of popcorn, studies show that participants report feeling more satisfied after eating the popcorn.

 Here's another way to think about it: Would you feel like you got more fuel for your body from 26 pistachios or a mere 3 bites of ice cream?
 Both snacks are equivalent to 100 calories, but according to research, you'll likely feel more satiated after eating the handful of nuts.

-So, don’t be tricked into thinking you’re doing your body a favor by choosing the 100-calorie bag of Oreos.
+So, don't be tricked into thinking you're doing your body a favor by choosing the 100-calorie bag of Oreos.
 Instead, turn to whole foods that are naturally high in hunger-quelling macronutrients—protein, fiber, and healthy fats—as well as hydrating water.
-You can also benefit from eliminating foods and beverages that provoke your cravings, like these 25 Foods That Make You Hungrier.
+You can also benefit from eliminating foods and beverages that provoke your cravings, like these foods that make you hungrier.
 To help you see how 100 calories differ between foods, we compiled a visual list below.
 Some will surprise you!

 100 calories = ⅓ McDonald's Original Cheeseburger